mbaumer/us_hep_funding/docs/_states/WV.md

 <a name="WV-03"></a>
 [Back to top](#top)
 ## WV-03 -- Rep. Evan Jenkins (R)
+### Committees
+Evan Jenkins is the #26 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016